tkhamez/neucore/doc/features.md

 # Features

-This primarily describes the backend, most functions are not yet available in the frontend.
-Admins must use the Swagger-UI for now (`https://[domain]/api.html`).
+This primarily describes the backend, not all functions are yet available in the frontend.
+Administrators must use the Swagger UI for missing functions. (`https://[domain]/api.html`).

 ## Player Accounts and Character Registration